 - Mutual Securities (2011-2018)

 Gary Pevey was officially sanctioned by FINRA in January 2019.
 The findings state that Pevey violated both FINRA rules and his member firm’s procedures by engaging in private securities transactions without member firm approval.
-Gary Pevey allegedly recommended fraudulent promissory notes related to a non-traded real estate investment fund to multiple customers.
-He allegedly sold these investors approximately $1.11 million worth of fraudulent promissory notes to these customers.
+Gary Pevey allegedly recommended unsuitable promissory notes related to a non-traded real estate investment fund to multiple customers.
+He allegedly sold these investors approximately $1.11 million worth of these promissory notes.
 For these alleged transactions, Gary Pevey received $40,027 in commissions.
 Due to these alleged actions, he was forced to repay the $40,027 in disgorgement, was fined an additional $10,000, and was suspended from acting as a securities broker in any fashion for a period of one year.
 Gary Pevey had already been discharged from his position at Mutual Securities when the allegations first came to light one year prior.

 What Does This Mean?

-Promissory notes are financial documents used for real estate purchases that state an investor will have a certain amount of money returned to them by a certain date–plus interest.
-This often tricks many investors into believing that they are simply loaning these non-traded REITs money in exchange for a significant interest rate.
+Promissory notes are financial documents issued in exchange for a supposed loan.
+Companies who issue these notes essentially “promise” that a certain amount of money will be returned to the investor–plus interest.
+This often tricks many investors into believing that they are simply loaning these companies money in exchange for a significant interest rate.
 This lulls investors into a false sense of security as they believe they have not exposed their money to any actual risk.
 This is most certainly not the case.
-The speculative nature of these products can often cause them to fail, which would make the promissory notes worthless.
-As stated above, these REITs may also just be fronts for fraudulent activity where those managing these funds allow promissory notes to be issued with no intent to follow through with paying them back.
+Promissory notes are usually only ever issued by speculative private companies looking to expand in some fashion.
+The speculative nature of these companies can often cause them to fail, which would make the promissory notes worthless.

 Oakes & Fosher Can Help